artur094/sales-taxes-problem/README.md

 #### Lib Structure
 The library contains different files, one for each class generated to solve the problem.
-- **orders.py**: Handles the selected products in the basket of a customer.
+- **orders.py**: Manages the selected products in the basket of a customer.
 It is possible to add *products* for each order and retrieve the total price and taxes that the customer has to pay in order to buy these products.
 - **parser.py**: Parses the input file and generates an order with all products in the file.
-- **product.py**: Handles one single type of product.
+- **product.py**: Manage one single type of product.
 - **categories.py**: Defines the categories of products.
-Taxes are computed based on the product category.
+Taxes are computed based on the category.
 - **taxescalculator.py**: Based on the input, it returns the taxes rounded to 2 decimals.
-It is possible to compute the importation taxes, category taxes or the sum of both taxes.
+It is possible to compute the import taxes, category taxes or the sum of both taxes.

 ## How to Run
 There are 2 ways to run the code:
-- *Hardcoded cases*: The main script runs these cases if both the input filename and the categories filename are not specified.
+- *Hardcoded cases*: The main script runs these cases if the input filename is not specified.
 It just run the test cases defined before.
+The products considered are those in the **Test Cases** section.
 ```
 python3 app.py
 ```
-- *Input cases*: It is required to specify the input filename and the categories filename.
+- *Input cases*: It is required to specify the input filename.
+The categories argument is optional, but without it all the products are considered as generic goods, with a 10% of tax to add to the final price.
 ```
-python3 app.py --input <input filename> --categories <categories filename>
+python3 app.py --input <input filename> --categories <categories CSV filename>
 ```

-## Tests
+## How to Test
 If you want to test the code, just run:
 ```
 pytest